Swirrl/matcha/README.md

 ## Features

-- SPARQL-like BGP queries across multiple triple patterns
+- SPARQL-like BGP queries across multiple triple patterns.
-- Parameterised queries using just clojure `let`
+- Parameterised queries using just clojure `let`.
 - Ability to index your database, with `index-triples`.
 In order to be queried Matcha needs to have indexed the data; if your data is unindexed it will index it before running the query, and then dispose of the index.
 This can lead to poor performance when you want to query the same set of data multiple times.
 - Construct graph query results directly into clojure datastructures.
+- Support for `VALUES` clauses (unlike in SPARQL we do not yet support binding arbitrary tuples/tables).
+So we only support the `VALUES ?x { ... }` form.
+- Support for `OPTIONAL`s with SPARQL-like semantics.

 ## Limitations